shahriar-sust13/CarND-LaneLines-P1/writeup.md

 - First, I find the longest line that is located in the left part of the image.
 I assume that, it is a portion of left lane line.
 So, I expand this line according to its slope and then draw that expanded line.
 - To get the right lane line, I find the longest line that is located in the right part of the image.
 I assume that, it is a portion of right lane line.
 So, I expand this line according to its slope and then draw that expanded line.

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential Shortcomings

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+Sometimes detected lane lines in a frame much different from the previous frame, so that the output movie is not so smooth.

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible Improvements

-A possible improvement would be to ...
+A possible improvement would be averaging the lane lines, then output would be much smooth.

-Another potential improvement could be to ...